 Round 2 makes available for allocation any HTCs remaining or returned since Round 1.
-All remaining or returned HTCs will be combined into one unified pool for allocation by Minnesota Housing on a statewide basis, without regard to geographic distribution and with no set-asides3.
+All remaining or returned HTCs, excluding a return of HTCs for projects requesting a reallocation, will be combined into one unified pool for allocation by Minnesota Housing on a statewide basis, without regard to geographic distribution and with no set-asides3.
 Additionally, Round 2 establishes a waiting list for HTCs that may be returned.
 In Round 2, all projects located in suballocator jurisdictions may apply directly to Minnesota Housing.
-Projects that have previously received HTCs from Minnesota Housing or a Suballocator and have an annual HTC shortfall of at least five percent, but not more than 33.33 percent of the total qualified annual HTC amount, subject to Minnesota Housing approval, will have priority over other applicants in Round 2 and under the Waiting List.
-If more than one project qualifies under the supplemental priority, the Agency will evaluate and rank eligible requests according to points awarded.
+Projects that have previously received HTCs from Minnesota Housing or a suballocator and have an annual HTC shortfall of at least 5%, but not more than 33.33% of the total qualified annual HTC amount, subject to Minnesota Housing approval, will have priority over other applicants in Round 2 and under the waiting list.
+If more than one project qualifies under the supplemental priority, Minnesota Housing will evaluate and rank eligible requests according to points awarded.

-Minnesota Housing may, at its discretion, establish a waiting list following Round 2 if sufficient HTCs are not available.
-See Chapter 2.T. for additional details.
+Minnesota Housing may, at its sole discretion, establish a waiting list following Round 2 if sufficient HTCs are not available.
+Refer to Chapter 2.T. for additional details.